Shemara Wikramanayake: Personal life

 She was born in England, where her Sri Lankan father was a doctor.
-Her father Ranji had graduated from the medical school in 1958 and alongside his wife Amara, he initially moved to England for further training in the field of medicine in 1958.
-The couple initially settled down in England and brought up their two daughters Roshana and Shemara.
-The Wikramanayake family faced major constraints and difficulties during their brief stay in England as they were forced to flee the country soon after the allegations were raised against her grandfather over the breach of money control laws.
-Her family also reported to have faced racism in England which also likely prompted their decision to leave England with a prospect of moving to Australia in order to rebuild and revive their careers and fortunes.
+Her father Ranji had graduated from the medical school in 1958 and alongside his wife Amara, he moved to England for further training in medicine in 1958.
+The family faced major constraints and difficulties during their brief stay in England and were forced to flee the country soon after allegations were made against her grandfather over the breach of money control laws.
+Her family also said that they had experienced racism in England.

-She attended a state school in London before the family moved to Australia, where she went to Ascham School.
-She moved to Australia at the age of 14 along with her family in the 1970s and the family carried only just around $200 with them when they reached Australia.
-In 2018, in an interview with Australian Financial Review her father Ranji Wikramanayake recalled the fond memories of their life in Sri Lanka and revealed that they enjoyed luxurious and privileged life while growing up in Sri Lanka but they thought of migrating to Australia after going through some tough times.
+Wikramanayake attended a state school in London before the family moved to Australia, where she went to Ascham School.
+She moved to Australia at the age of 14 along with her family in the 1970s and the family had only around $200 with them when they reached Australia.
+In 2018, in an interview with Australian Financial Review her father Ranji Wikramanayake recalled their life in Sri Lanka and said that they had had a privileged life in Sri Lanka but migrated to Australia after some hard times.
 The Wikramanayake family settled in Australian city Sydney in 1975 and Ranji was offered a part-time job at the Royal Prince Alfred Hospital.
-Her elder sister Roshana became a senior policy lawyer at the New South Wales Bar Association and her younger brother serves as a surgeon at the Southern Highlands Private Hospital.

-She pursued Bachelor of Commerce and Bachelor of Law from the University of New South Wales in 1985. and would later complete the Advanced Management Program at Harvard Business School in 1996.
+She received a Bachelor of Commerce and Bachelor of Law from the University of New South Wales in 1985. and later completed the Advanced Management Program at Harvard Business School in 1996.

+Wikramanayake is married to Ed Gilmartin, an investment banker, and has a son and a daughter.
+She has an elder sister who is a lawyer and a brother who is a surgeon.